What can I do?

 - Hosts must clearly display occupancy allowance at the entrance to each premise.

 - Hosts are required to ask all attendees for their first name and phone number and record it along with the date and time they attended the house or auction.
 Details should be securely destroyed after 28 days.
+Electronic recording of these details is preferred.
 Consider using the free Check In CBR app for a safe and easy way to capture these details.

 - Hosts should ensure people don't congregate in large groups at an open home or auction.